What is Phonics?

 Phonics at Colney Heath Primary School

-As a school, we show fidelity to one systematic synthetics phonics programme; Letters and Sounds.
+As a school, we show fidelity to one systematic synthetics phonics programme; Little Wandle Letters and Sounds Revised.
 Daily delivery, along with identified individual support, ensures each child progresses through the programme and succeeds in learning to read and thus being able to read to learn.
 We aim to build children's speaking and listening skills in their own right as well as to prepare children for learning to read by developing their phonic knowledge and skills.
 We follow a detailed phonics programme for teaching phonic skills for children starting in Nursery.
-We aim for the majority of children to be able to fully decode texts by the age of 7.
-Support is provided for children in KS2 where appropriate, and a tracking system is used to ensure that gaps are quickly identified and filled.